 5. Do not get involved in their drinking sessions

 As obvious as it sounds, you should never partake in drinking with an alcoholic, even if it’s ‘only a drink or two’.
 By doing so, you are effectively encouraging his or her behavior – an alcoholic will feel as if there’s nothing wrong with their addiction.
+Try to find alternatives to drinking alcohol to relax together instead of supporting the drinking habit.

 Change Your Mindset